PA Curriculum

 • This course will focus on diseases of the cardiovascular, pulmonary, and endocrine systems.
 The pathophysiology, presentation, diagnosis, treatment, and prevention of diseases involving these topics will be discussed.

-• This course is a continuation of Primary Care I and offers first year physician assistant students in-depth training in a wide variety of clinically related subjects, including common cardiovascular disorders, respiratory disorders and endocrinologic disorders encountered in the primary care setting.
+• This course is a continuation of Primary Care I and offers first year physician assistant students in-depth training in a wide variety of clinically related subjects, including common cardiovascular disorders, respiratory disorders, sleep disorders and endocrinologic disorders encountered in the primary care setting.
 The pathophysiology, clinical presentation, diagnosis, treatment, and prevention of diseases involving these topics will be discussed.
 Clinical case discussions and a simulated patient experience will be utilized to build the students' critical thinking skills.

 Semester 3